yoshz/kubernetes-database-s3-backup/README.md

 # Kubernetes S3 Database Backup

-A small Docker image that dumps a MySQL or PostgreSQL database directly into a S3 bucket.
+A small Docker image that dumps one or all MySQL or PostgreSQL databases and uploads it to a S3 bucket.

 ## Environment variables